song31/comix-server/README.md

 Comix-server is a PHP-based AirComix Server acting just as the Windows version.
 Originally it was made to run on the Synology NAS.
-However, it can run on any platform where Apache HTTP Server exists, such as Ubuntu Linux or OSX.
+However, it can run on any platforms where Apache HTTP Server runs, such as Ubuntu Linux or OSX.

 ## How to download

 Go to http://song31.github.com/comix-server/ and click the tar.gz or zip folder icon in the page.